WHAT TO EXPECT ON EACH DAY OF HEALING:

 The next morning, bleeding is still likely but in a smaller amount.
 You will feel a heat to the area, a pain like sunburn, swelling to the edges of the skin may be distorting the image as now it will be at its peak of swelling.

 The pain will be reducing, as will the heat.
 You should no longer feel like a fresh burn.
 You will notice a white colour to the newly forming skin, and the edges will be pink - very localised.
-Some weeping may be present in a clear-ish / amber yellow tone.
-Serosanguineous is the term used to describe the discharge that contains both blood and a clear-ish / yellow liquid known as blood serum.
+Some weeping may be present in a clear-ish/amber yellow tone.
+Serosanguineous is the term used to describe the discharge that contains both blood and a clear-ish/yellow liquid known as blood serum.
 This is because your body is finishing sealing off the damaged vascular system, and moving into the next phase, where an influx of white blood cells will be protecting your body from anything getting in while healing.
 Most physical wounds will produce some drainage.
-Some people think that this is potential infection, however it is important to note that most infections with a yellow pus from infection is a green based colour; like high-viz wear, and accompanied by a different severity of symptoms.
+Some people think that this is potential infection, however it is important to note that most infection pus is a green based colour; like high-visibility wear and accompanied by a different severity of symptoms.
 If you are concerned, this must be checked immediately without delay.

-The wound will not appear as deep, and the fluid from the wound will be changing to more of an off white / clear.
+The wound will not appear as deep, and the fluid from the wound will be changing to more of an off white/clear colour.
 Swelling will feel like it has reduced, with minimal remaining.

 Same as the day prior, with improvement to touch and minimal swelling.

-Will be looking rather sealed over with near no weeping from the skin any more.
-A fresh pink colour is to be expected, and a scaley-shiney surface may be noticeable.
+Will be looking rather sealed over with near no weeping from the skin anymore.
+A fresh pink colour is to be expected, and a scaly-shiny surface may be noticeable.
 Dry skin is to be expected.
 You are now out of the hardest part of healing, and everything gets easier from here.
 Over the next 7 - 14 days, the wound will complete the first healing stage and may start to itch.
-Do not itch it.
-You can rub cream over the area if there is no opening to the skin, or use a cold compression to relieve the unwanted sensation.
+Do not scratch it!
+You can rub cream over the area if there is no opening to the skin or use a cold compression to relieve the unwanted sensation.

 Single line / Skin Removal